Continuous Hamiltonian dynamics on digital quantum computers without discretization error

 where

 This relation can be used to realize an effective angle $0<\tau'<\tau$ by applying $e^{i\tau O}$ with probability

-To see this, let us consider a circuit containing $G$ gates $e^{i\tau' O}$ that produces the wave function $|\psi\rangle$.
-For a subset $S$ of these gates, we denote $|\psi_S\rangle$ the wave function obtained with the same circuit but with deleting the gates $e^{i\tau' O}$ contained in $S$ and replacing the remaining gates $e^{i\tau' O}$ not in $S$ by $e^{i\tau O}$.
+To see this, we consider a circuit that contains $G$ many rotations $e^{i\tau' O}$ and that produces the wave function $|\psi\rangle$.
+For a subset $S$ of these rotations, we denote $|\psi_S\rangle$ the wave function obtained with the same circuit but with deleting the rotations $e^{i\tau' O}$ contained in $S$ and replacing the remaining rotations $e^{i\tau' O}$ not in $S$ by $e^{i\tau O}$.
 Then, for any observable $\mathcal{M}$, by repeatedly applying~(\ref{eq_basic_mechanism}), we have